 Proposals for alternatives!

-Let’s presume you don’t agree with me and follow the swarm in an ever-more-zealous but intellectually moribund strategy of banning and denouncing the term ‘Anglo-Saxon’ everywhere it can be found.
+Let’s presume you don’t agree with me and follow the strategy of banning and denouncing the term ‘Anglo-Saxon’.
 What next?
 We need some constructive suggestions if we are to replace ‘Anglo-Saxon’, right?

 So, by way of conclusion, I gift you three alternative names that should be considered to replace ‘Anglo-Saxon’, one of which I would fully endorse if a change is deemed essential and unavoidable.
 I simply cannot countenance anything with ‘Germanic’ or ‘English’ to be a satisfactory replacement.
 I also think ‘post-Roman’ is useless and valorises the problematic periodisation between ‘ancient’ and ‘medieval’.